nquintana7/odin/algorithms/README.md

 I measured the time from my two algorithms, apparently  a BFS Algorithm looks clearly faster than a DFS.
 In this Program the user should input a start and end position.
 The output would look like:
-  "Write the start and end position please
-   You should write the first two coordinates first like 'x,y' only with numbers from 0 to 7 0,0
-   Now please write the coordinates from end position 7,7
-   You made it in 6 moves!
+  "You made it in 6 moves!
 The path was:
    0, 0
    2, 1
    4, 2